-A hug disguised in soup when you’re cold to the bones.
+This Instant Pot Lentil Soup is incredibly easy to make, yet still hearty and filling.
+I’m all about soups when it gets colder, and while I love them all, this lentil soup is special!
+It’s basically a hug disguised as soup when you’re cold to the bones.
 Ha!
 Enough of the poetry, let’s get right into it, shall we?

 Which Lentils To Use For Instant Pot Lentil Soup

-Well, that all depends on what kind of Lentil Soup you want to make.
-A creamy one or a chunky one.
-For a creamy lentil soup, you’re going to want to use only red lentils.
+That all depends on what kind of lentil soup you want to make — a creamy one or a chunky, more rustic one.
+For a creamy lentil soup, you’re going to want to use only red lentils, like I did for my Red Lentil Sweet Potato Soup.

-For a chunky one like this soup, a mix is the best way to go.
-My favorite lentils are green lentils BY FAR!
-I mix them with red for this recipe and on top add some cannellini beans.
-The red lentils and the cannellini beans make the soup creamy and the green lentils keep their shape a bit better for that chunky texture.
+For a chunky, vegetable-style soup like this one, a mix of lentils is the way to go.
+My favorite lentils are green lentils by far.
+I mixed them with red for this recipe and added extra legumes in the form of cannellini beans.
+The red lentils and the cannellini beans make the soup creamy, and the green lentils keep their shape a bit better for that chunky texture.

 Should I Soak Lentils if Cooked in the Instant Pot?